fhaer/Process-Modeling-in-Decentralized-Organizations/README.md

 This repository contains two versions of the software:

-- Prototype_v2 is the current version developed in 2019 as a proof-of-concept for the dissertation:
+- Prototype_v2 is the current version developed in 2019 and 2020 as a proof-of-concept for:
+ Härer, Felix (2020): Process Modeling in Decentralized Organizations.
+Accepted for publication in: Enterprise Modelling and Information Systems Architectures (EMISAJ) – International Journal of Conceptual Modeling.
  Härer, Felix (2019): Integrierte Entwicklung und Ausführung von Prozessen in dezentralen Organisationen.
 Ein Vorschlag auf Basis der Blockchain, Dissertation, University of Bamberg Press, Germany.
 DOI: 10.20378/irbo-55721.

-- Prototype_v1 is the first version developed in 2018 as a proof-of-concept for the publication:
+- Prototype_v1 is the first version developed in 2018 as a proof-of-concept for:
  Härer, Felix (2018): Decentralized Process Modeling and Instance Tracking Secured By a Blockchain.
 In: Proceedings of the 26th European Conference on Information Systems (ECIS).
 Portsmouth, UK, June 23-28, 2018. https://aisel.aisnet.org/ecis2018_rp/55/.